WISCAD/wiscad/_posts/2024-05-31-travel-award-1.md

   - DAC
 ---

-Congratulations to Robert for winning multiple travel awards to present his research at DAC, SmartComp and MLSys.
+Congratulations to Robert and Lizi for winning multiple travel awards to attend DAC, SmartComp and MLSys.